Kingsferry Bridge: Background

 On 17 December 1922, the Norwegian cargo ship Gyp collided with the bridge causing extensive damage and a lengthy closure.
 Repairs took ten months before it was re-opened to traffic.
-It remained in use until the early 1950s when it was replaced by the present bridge.
+It remained in use until 1960 when it was replaced by the present bridge and demolished.

 Current bridge

-During the late 1940s, it was recognised that a new bridge was required.
-The bridge did not meet traffic demands; people wanted to use road vehicles rather than being restricted to boats or trains.
-The design for the replacement bridge incorporated a roadway alongside the electrified tracks and a pedestrian footpath.
+During the late 1940s, it was recognised that a new bridge was required, because the existing bridge did not meet the increasing traffic demands of people wanting to use road vehicles.
+The design for the replacement bridge incorporated a two-lane roadway and a pedestrian footpath alongside the railway track.
 The new bridge's elevation was dictated by the low-lying river banks and the railway limited its maximum possible gradient.

 In December 1957, construction commenced.
 The resident engineer was R. Hodges and the civil engineering company John Howard & Co was appointed the principal contractor; the steelwork was sourced from Dorman Long and the machinery was provided Sir William Arrol & Co.
 On 20 April 1960, it was officially opened by the Duchess of Kent.

-For many decades Kingsferry Bridge was the only crossing to Sheppey.
+For many decades, Kingsferry Bridge was the only crossing to Sheppey.
 Before the opening of the Sheppey Crossing in 2006, up to 30,000 vehicles per day crossed the bridge.
 Road traffic was inconvenienced when the bridge was opened to enable the boats to pass, usually at high tide.
 Each closure lasts for 15 to 20 minutes.

 Kingsferry Bridge has been raised over 100,000 times during its lifetime; each lift has to be recorded.
 During January 2015, a bid by Iwade Parish Council to have the bridge recognised as a listed structure was turned down by English Heritage as it did not fall into the categories used to determine those sites that are most in need of protection.

 During 2010, the Kent Police borrowed £73,000 from Swale Borough Council for an automatic number plate recognition system (ANPR).
 The system was installed on the Sheppey Crossing and Kingsferry Bridge that year in a bid to track criminals' movements.